wartipi/nova-imperium-alfa/replit.md

 # Overview

-This is a Civilization-style strategy game built with React, TypeScript, and Express.
-The application features a hexagonal tile-based map, turn-based gameplay, multiple civilizations, and classic 4X game mechanics (explore, expand, exploit, exterminate).
-The game includes city management, unit control, technology research, and basic diplomacy systems.
+This is Nova Imperium, a strategic role-playing game built with React, TypeScript, and Express.
+Initially developed as a Civilization-style foundation, the game is evolving toward a dynamic world where player choices, alliances, and betrayals shape destiny.
+The application features a hexagonal tile-based map, faction-based gameplay, reputation systems, and immersive world-building mechanics.
+The game includes territory management, character progression, faction creation, and a complex honor/dishonor system overseen by the Guilde de Pandem.

+## Nova Imperium Vision
+- Dynamic reputation system affecting available actions and alliances
+- Player-created factions that emerge from actions, not preset kingdoms
+- The Guilde de Pandem as the omnipresent overseeing faction
+- Real consequences for choices, promises, and betrayals
+- Evolving world where characters start humble but can rise or fall
+- Immersive experience combining strategy, roleplay, and world-building

 ## User Preferences